 - Beeswax wrap

-- Purchase at – The Pharmacy @ Addington, 359B Lincoln Rd, Addington; The Pharmacy @ Opawa, 122 Opawa Road, Opawa; Henry Trading, 33 London St, Lyttelton; and the Waste Matters stall at the Lyttleton Farmers’ Market, London Street.
-Or check out Maria Wald’s stall at the Lyttleton Farmers Market – she makes totally amazing beeswax wraps, as well as lunch/sandwich bags coated in beeswax which you can do up with a button – amazing!
+- Purchase at – The Pharmacy @ Addington, 359B Lincoln Rd, Addington; Wildflower Botanicals, 462 Colombo Street, Sydenham; Industria Gift & Design Store, The Colombo, 363 Colombo Street, Sydenham; The Pharmacy @ Opawa, 122 Opawa Road, Opawa; Henry Trading, 33 London St, Lyttelton; at the Waste Matters stall at the Lyttelton Farmers’ Market, London Street; and at the Peninsula General Store, 40e Rue Lavaud, Akaroa.
+Or check out Maria Wald’s stall at the Lyttelton Farmers Market – she makes totally amazing beeswax wraps, as well as lunch/sandwich bags coated in beeswax which you can do up with a button – amazing!

 - DIY – it’s way cheaper!
 You just need to get natural fibre fabric (cotton) and unpackaged beeswax.
 Keep an eye out at secondhand stores, and fabric and quilting stores for off-cuts of cotton.
 You can find unpackaged beeswax at Addington Coffee Co-Op, 297 Lincoln Road, Addington.

-You can find dishbrushes with wooden handles and removable + replaceable, home compostable heads at Abode, The Colombo, 363 Colombo Street, Sydenham; Harbour Co-Op, 12 London St, Lyttelton.
+You can find dishbrushes with wooden handles and removable + replaceable, home compostable heads at Abode, The Colombo, 363 Colombo Street, Sydenham; Food for Thought, Shop 59b @ The Tannery, 3 Garlands Road; Harbour Co-Op, 12 London St, Lyttelton; and Pot Pourri, 60 Rue Lavaud, Akaroa.
 Alternatively, you can get handleless Go Bamboo veggie brushes made of just wood and plant fibre (and so are home compostable) at The Pharmacy @ Addington, 359B Lincoln Rd, Addington

 We encourage people to move away from using dishclothes, sponges and bench wipes made out of synthetic material (as these leach microfibres and they’re also destined for landfill when they wear down) and to use natural fibre cloths instead.

 - For something more like a traditional dishcloth sponge, check out the SPRUCE or Wet-it!
-100% cotton + cellulose dishcloth sponges (home compostable at the end of their life) which are available at Nordic Chill, The Colombo, 363 Colombo Street, Sydenham; and Teepee, The Tannery, 3 Garlands Rd, Woolston
+100% cotton + cellulose dishcloth sponges (home compostable at the end of their life) which are available at Industria Gift & Design Store and Nordic Chill, The Colombo, 363 Colombo Street, Sydenham; and Teepee, The Tannery, 3 Garlands Rd, Woolston

 - Get lovely, locally-made, hand-crocheted cotton cloths which could be used as dishcloths at The Lyttel Kiwi, 15 London St, Lyttelton.